ivorinfo/iw/index.md

 - [Listen](https://www.youtube.com/watch?v=nVPdp9NtFcY) to my conversaton with writer and teacher, Stephen Jenkinson
 - Looking for a speaker on design, health, or *death*?
 [Explore my past events](/talks) and book me for keynotes, workshops, or panels.

-### Lets work together
-- Got a project in mind?
-[Book a slot now](https://calendar.app.google/uDamy3i8G4PACUhB7) and let's talk.
+### Got a project in mind?
+[Book a time to talk](https://calendar.app.google/uDamy3i8G4PACUhB7) and let's work together.